The Next Generation of Quintessential Microphones

 NB: All 300 slots on our three series are already taken, however...

 A Waiting List has been started for anyone with further interest.
-If anyone does vacate their position on the Second or Third 100 Lists, people might be able to move from the Waiting List to an open spot...of course, this is strictly speculation, but we do expect at least a couple of forced defections somewhere, sometime.
+If anyone does vacate their position on the Third 100 List, people might be able to move from the Waiting List to an open spot...of course, this is strictly speculation, but we do expect a few forced defections somewhere, sometime.

 Any serial numbers are available as a sonically matched pair, and microphones from the Second 100 will also sonically match those from the First 100.